gazfire/ansible-nginx/README.md

 * In Build Triggers section select Poll SCM and schedule to run every 5 minutes(H/5 * * * *)
 * In the Build Environment section select Use secret text(s) or file(s) and bind the secretfile created in previous step
-* In the build section execute shell command as below
+* In the build section execute shell command as below "rm -f $WORKSPACE/files/agnel.pem mkdir -p $WORKSPACE/files cp $LOGIN_KEY $WORKSPACE/files/ ansible-playbook  -i inventories/hosts playbook.yaml"
-* rm -f $WORKSPACE/files/agnel.pem
-* mkdir -p $WORKSPACE/files
-* cp $LOGIN_KEY $WORKSPACE/files/
-* ansible-playbook  -i inventories/hosts playbook.yaml

 Now the Jenkins will look for any changes in the repository every 5 mins and runs the ansible playbook whenever changes are detected.